Private Prescriptions

 ADHD Prescribing Information

-Please be aware that as your NHS GP, we will not be able to enter into ‘shared care’ arrangements with private ADHD providers, nor will we be able to perform the investigations or monitoring requested by private clinics for this purpose.
+Please be aware that as your NHS GP, we will not be able to enter into ‘shared care’ arrangements with private or NHS Right to Choose providers, nor will we be able to perform the investigations or monitoring requested by these clinics.

-It is important that patients, parents or guardians understand that if a patient requests further treatment through the NHS, that they will need to be referred and put on the waiting list for an NHS provider for confirmation of diagnosis according to ICD-10 diagnostic criteria.
+It is important that patients, parents or guardians understand that if a patient requests further treatment through the NHS, that they will need to be referred and put on the waiting list for a local NHS provider for confirmation of diagnosis according to ICD-10 diagnostic criteria.
 Patients should also be aware that there are lengthy waiting lists to be seen and patients will not necessarily be able to access the same medicines on the NHS as those prescribed in private treatment.
-Therefore, patients may prefer to continue receiving their medication from their private provider.
+Therefore, patients may prefer to continue paying for their medication from their private provider.